W4RH4WK/cpp-init/opinions.md

 A common alternative to my rule of thumb is to focus on the public interface of a type.
 If some functionality can be implemented by using just the public interface of a type, implement that functionality as a regular function. [[C++ Core Guidelines C.4]](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c4-make-a-function-a-member-only-if-it-needs-direct-access-to-the-representation-of-a-class)
+I dislike this approach as changes to the public interface of a type quickly cascade to functions outside the class.

 ## Naming conventions